cognitedata/oryx/README.md

 The real magic of Oryx is composition.
 The fact that everything is an `IHttpHandler` makes it easy to compose HTTP handlers together.
 You can think of them as Lego bricks that you can fit together.
-Two or more `IHttpHandler` functions may be composed together using Kleisli composition, i.e using the fish operator `>=>`.
+Two or more `IHttpHandler` functions may be composed together using functional composition, i.e using the `>>` operator.
 This enables you to compose your web requests and decode the response, e.g as we do when listing Assets in the [Cognite Data Fusion SDK](https://github.com/cognitedata/cognite-sdk-dotnet/blob/master/Oryx.Cognite/src/Handler.fs):